sooreect/Google-Books-API-How-To/README.md

 # Google-Books-API-How-To-Guide
-An HTML/CSS website outlining the usage of Google Books web API
+A website outlining the usage of Google Books web API